6 Main Causes of eCommerce Shipping Damage and How to Prevent It

 Right-size Packaging

-Right-size packaging uses the appropriate materials, quantity, and size to protect a product and showcase a brand well.
-Right-size packaging ensures the proper dimensions to minimize shipping damage, and it saves money on shipping costs.
+Packaging at the right size involves utilizing suitable materials, quantity, and dimensions to safeguard a product and effectively present a brand.
+This approach guarantees the optimal dimensions to reduce shipping damage while also cutting down on shipping expenses.
+Given that carriers calculate charges based on weight and dimensions, striking the right balance to protect the product without incurring additional costs for unused space is crucial.
+Discover four ways in which adopting right-size packaging can enhance profitability.
 Carriers charge based on weight and dimensions so getting the balance between protecting the product without paying for extra airspace is vital.
 Here are 4 ways that right-size packaging can boost profitability.

 Correct Type and Amount of Filler